marcelog/Nami/README.md

 Events used in Nami
 -------------------

+ * `welcome`: Emitted when nami could reach the AMI server.
  * `namiConnected`: Emitted when nami could successfully connect and logged in to an AMI server.
  * `namiConnection`: Emitted for all connection related events.
 Listen to this